amiller411/journey-logger/README.md

 Raw URL
 Notes
 ```
-6. Create `src\journeylogger\secrets\addresses.json` as below if there are known known locations to use:
+6. Create `src\journeylogger\secrets\addresses.json` as below if there are known locations to use for custom visit types:
 ``` bash
 {
   "home": ["123 drury lane", "muffin man"],